How to Leverage Climate-Aware Menu Design for Business Success

 What to Know: Climate & Food Policy in Europe

 Jenny Arthur, Head of Coolfood at WRI, opened the event and welcomed everyone to what would be a highly engaging morning.
-First to take the floor was Stientje Van Veidhoven, VP Director for the Europe World Resource Institute, who laid the foundations for the discussion ahead by giving an overview of climate and food policy in Europe.
-She pointed to the impacts of the climate crisis already being felt — for example, in 2024, the UK experienced its wettest 18 month period since records began.
-JP Morgan alone spent £800 billion on losses related to extreme weather.
+First to take the floor was Stientje van Veldhoven, Vice President and Regional Director for Europe, World Resource Institute, who laid the foundations for the discussion ahead by giving an overview of climate and food policy in Europe.
+Sustainability is being integrated into business resilience and competitiveness.
+She pointed to the impacts of the climate crisis already being felt — for example, in 2024, the UK experienced its wettest 18-month period since records began, and an estimated potential revenue of £889 million (ECIU) of food were lost for farmers on key crops due to extreme weather leading to shortages and price increases.
 We can’t afford not to act.

 While Europe’s Farm to Fork policy aims to make Europe carbon neutral by 2050, mitigating climate change whilst providing access to safe, nutritious and affordable food, we still have a long way to go.
 Stientje did point to one significant success story: in 2024, Denmark added a tax on agricultural carbon emissions.
-Already, this has had an impact, and Denmark is now overtaking the EU in its emissions goals, having reduced absolute emissions by 25%.
+Already, this has had an impact, and Denmark is now overtaking the EU in its emissions goals.
+Copenhagen is a great example of city action, having utilised a variety of strategies, from teaching school children about plant-based foods to contracting with celebrated chefs to create delicious food offerings.
+By leveraging its procurement to serve more plant-based dishes and less meat, Copenhagen has already reduced absolute emissions by more than 25% — more than five years ahead of the 2030 target date.

 Boosting Plant-Rich Diets

-Jenny noted that simply eating less meat can instigate 40% of the changes we want to make, before introducing Anna Taylor, Executive Director of the Food Foundation, who discussed how better uptake of plant-rich diets is the key to unlocking better public health as well as improved environmental impact.
+Jenny noted that the sustainability landscape in the UK and Europe has changed; however, business competitiveness and health are important factors to consider alongside climate action.
+She then introduced Anna Taylor, Executive Director of the Food Foundation, who discussed how better uptake of plant-rich diets is the key to unlocking better public health as well as improved environmental impact.
 Anna observed that the UK consumes twice the global average when it comes to meat, emphasising that WHO classifies red meat as ‘probably carcinogenic’ and processed meat as unquestionably so.
 In spite of this, over one-third (36%) of the meat eaten by children in the UK is processed.
 She said that reducing our levels of meat consumption matters for both health and net zero targets.

 Noting that 15% of overall calories come from meals eaten outside of the home, she pointed to an opportunity for F&B businesses to encourage healthier habits, encouraging operators to reduce their meat sales and increase the proportion of plant-based options on their menus.
-Since few companies have formal targets in place for this, she called for government-mandated reporting on healthy food sales to improve Scope 3 emissions.
+Since few companies have formal targets in place for this, she called for government-mandated reporting on healthy food sales.
+She also noted that setting targets for, and disclosing data on, the percentage of plant vs. animal protein is an effective way to improve Scope 3 emissions.

-Next, Jenny spoke about the practical ways in which restaurants can encourage this shift, bringing Matt Hay, Head of Culinary UK & Ireland at Sodexo, into conversation to share how Sodexo have tackled this.
-WRI’s Coolfood Initiative was created to support organisations in reducing carbon emissions by 20% by 2030, accomplishing this through procurement data analysis, progress tracking and publishing playbooks for driving behavioural change.
-Working with 80 clients around the world, including universities and hospitals, the initiative supports serving nine billion low-carbon meals annually.
+Next, Jenny spoke about the practical ways in which restaurants can encourage this shift to more plant-richs foods, bringing Matt Hay, Head of Culinary UK & Ireland at Sodexo, into conversation to share how Sodexo have tackled this.
+WRI’s Coolfood Initiative was created to support organisations in reducing carbon emissions by 25% by 2030, accomplishing this through procurement data analysis, progress tracking and publishing The Food Service Playbook for Promoting Sustainable Food Choices, driving behavioural change.
+Working with 80 clients around the world, including restaurants and contract caterers, universities, hospitals and cities, the initiative supports serving nine billion low-carbon meals annually.
 Their research has repeatedly shown that making plant-based options more available encourages consumer uptake.

-At Sodexo, they pledged that 70% of school meals served would be low-carbon by 2030; they’ve already surpassed this target, and the figure currently stands at 76%.
-They’ve also increased sustainable fish usage regionally from 10% to 16% and reduced red meat consumption from 30% to 11% across all menus — largely by putting the techniques outlined in WRI’s Playbook into practice.
+At Sodexo, they've committed to reduce food related emission through accelerating low carbon meals with a target for 70% of their total 18K recipes by 2025; they’ve already surpassed this target, and the figure currently stands at 76%.
+They’ve also increased sustainable fish usage from 10% to 16% and reduced red meat on all of their menus from 30% to 11% — largely by putting the techniques outlined in WRI’s Playbook into practice.
 Matt shared that this was achieved through a deliberate emphasis on plant-rich dishes, including enhanced marketing efforts around these.
 To ensure that dishes were truly appealing as well as readily available, they also put work into deliberately improving texture and flavour (for example, dialling up the umami in a recipe).

 Panel: What Real-World Operators Have to Say About Managing Costs While Curbing Emissions